QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - anagram end : Forcefully ends the current game, revealing the solution
 - Doing ~anagram without any parameter prints out the current anagram if one exists.
 - a : Guess the solution.
 Everything after a is treated as the guess.

+Trivia
+Trivia is played in a 30 second guessing period and a 5 second wait between every question.
+Answers are only accepted during the answering period and not before or after.
+Games can be stopped at any point during either period.
+- trivia start : Begin a selfrepeating trivia session that will continue until cancelled.
+- trivia end/stop : Stop the ongoing trivia session.
+- ta : Guess on the current question.
+This doesn't give a reply until after the time runs out.

 Extended commands
 -----------------